MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/customizer/configure-link-to-conversation-model-driven-app-form.md

 ---
-title: "Configure link to conversation button in model-driven app entity form | MicrosoftDocs"
+title: "Configure Link to conversation button in model-driven app entity form | MicrosoftDocs"
-description: "Learn how to configure link to conversation button in model-driven app form for agents using Omnichannel for Customer Service."
+description: "Learn how to configure Link to conversation button in model-driven app form for agents using Omnichannel for Customer Service."
 keywords: ""
 author: kabala123
 ms.author: kabala